 The Principle Approach (Home Hearts)

-Mentoring (Heart of Wisdom, Whole Heart, and Joyful and Successful Homeschooling)
+Mentoring (Whole Heart, and Joyful and Successful Homeschooling)

 Eclectic (just a mix of all the above methods--choosing what works at the time for each of your children)